Postpartum

 At Phia, we treat feeding as a system—not just a latch problem.
 Your baby’s patterns tell us how you’re doing.
 And your body, your stress, your recovery all shape how your baby feeds.
 That’s why we built a team around the whole story.

 All clinical services are provided by licensed physicians and clinicians practicing within an independently owned and operated medical practice, MATERNA HEALTH MEDICAL GROUP DE PA. or affiliated professional corporations.
-Materna Health, Inc. does not provide any medical, nursing, or other healthcare provider services.
+Materna Health, Inc. does not provide any medical, nursing, or other healthcare provider services. © 2025 Phia Health (Materna Health Inc.) All rights reserved.

 All clinical services are provided by licensed physicians and clinicians practicing within an independently owned and operated medical practice, MATERNA HEALTH MEDICAL GROUP DE PA. or affiliated professional corporations.
-Materna Health, Inc. does not provide any medical, nursing, or other healthcare provider services.
+Materna Health, Inc. does not provide any medical, nursing, or other healthcare provider services. © 2025 Phia Health (Materna Health Inc.) All rights reserved.

 All clinical services are provided by licensed physicians and clinicians practicing within an independently owned and operated medical practice, MATERNA HEALTH MEDICAL GROUP DE PA. or affiliated professional corporations.
-Materna Health, Inc. does not provide any medical, nursing, or other healthcare provider services.
+Materna Health, Inc. does not provide any medical, nursing, or other healthcare provider services. © 2025 Phia Health (Materna Health Inc.) All rights reserved.